 In conclusion, prediction equations for FRC that include body mass appear to favor an overestimation of the degree of hyperinflation in obese patients with COPD.
 Therefore, models without body weight, like the classical ECSC equations, could be superior in the evaluation of FRC in COPD.
 We believe that research groups and clinicians who use bodyplethysmography as a diagnostic tool should be aware of this finding and that the combined effects of COPD-related hyperinflation and BMI on lung volume measurements should be studied more thoroughly.

-Source of support
+Acknowledgment

 This work was supported by the German Federal Ministry of Education and Research (BMBF) Competence Network Asthma and COPD (ASCONET) and performed in collaboration with the German Centre for Lung Research (DZL).
 The project is funded by the BMBF with grant number 01 GI 0881, and is supported by unrestricted grants from AstraZeneca GmbH, Bayer Schering Pharma AG, Boehringer Ingelheim Pharma GmbH & Co.
 KG, Chiesi GmbH, GlaxoSmithKline, Grifols Deutschland GmbH, MSD Sharp & Dohme GmbH, Mundipharma GmbH, Novartis Deutschland GmbH, Pfizer Pharma GmbH, Takeda Pharma Vertrieb GmbH & Co.
 KG, TEVA GmbH for patient investigations and laboratory measurements.
 The funding body had no involvement in the design of the study, or the collection, analysis or interpretation of the data.
+There is no conflict of interest.

 References